karlasgerjuhl/CheapEats/README 2.md

 Download the project as Zip to any place you can access later

-Suppose you downloaded the zip at desktop, double click the zip file, it should unzip automatically, and turn into a folder.
-Open the folder, you should see two files: data.csv and algorithmsV2.py.
+Once you downloaded the zip at desktop, double click the zip file, it should unzip automatically, and turn into a folder.
+Open the folder, you should see two files: data.csv and code.11.12.py.
+(Ensure this is the latest version in the releases section of this repo)

 ## Running the program

-Suppose you have PyCharm installed, double click on algorithmsV2.py and run the file through PyCharm.
+Once you have PyCharm installed, double click on code.11.12.py and run the file through PyCharm.
 The program should ask you what is your zip code, type in your zip code, then the program will return the restaurants and discount base on the zip code you provided.

 ## FOR UX Testing